xristos8574/IR-JumpKit-Builder/README.md

 The IR JumpKit Builder (`Build-IRJumpkit.ps1`) is a **single PowerShell script** that builds an entire Incident Response USB toolkit from scratch.
 When you run it against a USB drive (or any target folder), it:

-1. Runs pre-flight checks (admin rights, internet, disk space)
+1. Runs pre-flight checks (rights, internet, disk space)
 2. Creates a clean, numbered folder structure
 3. Downloads the latest version of every tool directly from authoritative sources (GitHub releases, vendor CDNs, Sysinternals)
-4. Embeds ready-to-run IR scripts for Windows and Linux — no internet needed on the incident scene
+4. Embeds ready-to-run IR scripts for Windows and Linux, no internet needed on the incident scene
 5. Writes quick-start notes, cheatsheets, and an IOC template
-6. Generates a full HTML + text build report with SHA-256 hashes of everything downloaded
+6. Generates a full HTML + text build report with SHA-256 hashes and signatures of everything downloaded

-The result is a **self-documenting, auditable USB kit** with everything you need from memory acquisition to log analysis, from initial triage to host isolation — all pre-staged and ready to run.
+The result is a **self-documenting, auditable USB kit** with everything you need from memory acquisition to log analysis, from initial triage to host isolation, all pre-staged and ready to run.

 ---